rover-xingyu/Ha-NeRF/README.md

-# Ha-NeRF&#x1F606: Hallucinated Neural Radiance Fields in the Wild
+# Ha-NeRF:laughing:: Hallucinated Neural Radiance Fields in the Wild
 #### [Project Page](https://rover-xingyu.github.io/Ha-NeRF/)

 The code will be available soon.